fuhengwu2021/distributedai/chapter5-beyond-state-sharding-with-deepspeed-and-megatron/main.md

 **Decision framework:**
 1. **Can a single layer fit and compute efficiently on one GPU?**
-   - Yes → Use FSDP2-only (7B-30B models)
+   - Yes → State sharding alone may be sufficient (e.g., FSDP2 or ZeRO-3 for 7B-30B models)
-   - No → Use FSDP2 + Megatron TP (50B+ models)
+   - No → Consider adding computation sharding (e.g., FSDP2/ZeRO-3 + Megatron TP for 50B+ models)

 2. **Is GPU-only state sharding insufficient?**
-   - Yes → Consider DeepSpeed ZeRO-Offload/Infinity (with throughput tradeoffs)
+   - Yes → Consider DeepSpeed ZeRO-Offload/Infinity for CPU/NVMe offloading (with throughput tradeoffs)
-   - No → FSDP2 or Megatron-FSDP is sufficient
+   - No → FSDP2, Megatron-FSDP, or ZeRO-3 may be sufficient depending on your infrastructure

 3. **Do you need multi-node scaling?**
    - Yes → Add Megatron Pipeline Parallelism (PP) for inter-node scaling
-   - No → Tensor parallelism within nodes is sufficient
+   - No → Tensor parallelism within nodes may be sufficient

 4. **Is sequence length >= 8K tokens?**
    - Yes → Add Megatron Context Parallelism (CP) to reduce activation memory
-   - No → Sequence parallelism with TP is sufficient
+   - No → Sequence parallelism with TP may be sufficient

 5. **Is this an MoE model?**
    - Yes → Add Megatron Expert Parallelism (EP) for efficient expert routing
-   - No → Standard TP/PP is sufficient
+   - No → Standard TP/PP may be sufficient

-6. **Do you need maximum performance?**
+6. **What is your infrastructure and ecosystem?**
+   - PyTorch-focused → FSDP2 or Megatron-FSDP may integrate better
+   - DeepSpeed ecosystem → ZeRO-3 + Megatron may be more natural
-   - Yes → Use Megatron-FSDP instead of PyTorch FSDP2 (15-25% faster)
+   - Performance-critical → Consider Megatron-FSDP (15-25% faster than FSDP2+TP in some configurations)
-   - No → PyTorch FSDP2 is sufficient

 **The fundamental principle**: Large-scale training is no longer about choosing a single parallelism strategy, but about composing multiple strategies along orthogonal axes.
 State sharding and computation sharding are complementary, not competing.